-One of the perks of the Citi Prestige credit card, at least until next July, is Admirals Club access for yourself plus 2 guests when flying American, and after a rather long half day walking around Tokyo, a spot to stretch our legs and grab a bite to eat was definitely welcome.
+One of the perks of the Citi Prestige credit card, at least until next July, is Admirals Club access for yourself plus 2 guests when flying American.
+After a rather long half day walking around Tokyo, a quiet space to sit and eat was definitely welcome.

 The Admirals Club entrance is located on the 3rd floor of Terminal 2, just past passport control and in the general vicinity of Gate 71.
 The lounge itself is actually located on the 2nd floor, however.
-Whatever you do, do NOT make the same mistake I did, and try to find it by heading down to the 2nd floor past the duty free shops.
+Whatever you do, do NOT make the same mistake I did by looking on 2nd floor past the duty free.
 You’ll walk around in circles down on the 2nd floor without ever actually finding the lounge.
 To find the lounge, once you complete passport control, you’ll see an overhead gantry like this: